 The Extended Plan comes in two varieties.
 Option one is to have fixed payments for the entire 25 years while.
 Option two is to have graduated payments, sometimes called the extended graduated repayment plan.
 Borrowers who opt for lower payments now and higher payments in the future will end up spending more on interest.

 Like the Graduated Repayment Plan, the Extended Repayment Plan isn’t ideal for most borrowers because it does not qualify for student loan forgiveness under Public Service Loan Forgiveness or Income-Driven Loan Forgiveness.
 Even for borrowers who do not expect to pursue loan forgiveness, opting for an income-driven plan is often preferable because it keeps that possibility open in the future.

-If the Extended and Graduated Repayment Plans seem like lousy options, part of the reason is that these plans were created long before the newer, more borrower friendly plans were created.
+If the Extended and Graduated Repayment Plans seem like lousy options, part of the reason is that these plans were created long before the newer, more borrower-friendly plans were created.
 In some ways, these plans are useless relics.
-That being said it is certainly conceivable that circumstances might exist such that a borrower chooses one of these plans.
+However, it is certainly conceivable that circumstances might exist such that a borrower chooses one of these plans.

 Public Service Loan Forgiveness NoteWhile the Graduated and Extended Repayment plans are not eligible for PSLF, borrowers who are otherwise eligible may have a limited opportunity for forgiveness.

 The remaining federal repayment plans fall into the category of Income-Driven Repayment plans or IDR plans.

 What makes these plans special is that monthly payments are based upon how much a borrower makes rather than what they owe.
 In theory, this means that all federal borrowers should be able to afford their monthly payments.